hakjoooh/CompilerProject2015/README.md

 - [parser.mly]: the parser specification for ocamlyacc
 - [s.ml]: abstract syntax and interpreter definitions for the S language
 - [t.ml]: abstract syntax and interpreter definitions for the T language
-- [translate.ml]: the translator that compiles S to T
+- [translator.ml]: the translator that compiles S to T
+- [optimizer.ml]: an optimizer that translates a T program to an efficient T program

 Your job is to complete the implementation of the lexer, parser, and translator:
 - Complete the lexical definition of S in [lexer.mll]
 - Complete the syntax definition of S in [parser.mly]
-- Implement the translator from S to T in [translate.ml]
+- Implement the translator from S to T in [translator.ml]
+- Implement an optimizer from S to T in [optimizer.ml]

+Regarding the optimizer, try your best as you can.
+The score will be based on the correctness (i.e., semantics-preserveness) of the optimizer and the quality of the final code (i.e., the number of instructions being executed).

 # How to run

     $ Make
     $ ./run test/t0.s